RagaBoGaa/bogastore/README.md

 - View all products
 - View products by category
 - Search for products
-- Add products to the shopping cart
+- Add/remove products to the shopping cart

 ### Links